$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: -matrix approximation of correlation kernels

 For the discretization of an asymptotically smooth correlation, we introduce a partition of its domain of definition which separates smooth and non-smooth areas of the kernel function.
 It is based on the following \begin{definition} Two clusters $\sigma$ and $\sigma'$ are called \emph{$\eta$-admissible} if

 holds for some fixed \(\eta>0\). \end{definition}

-We can obtain the set of admissible blocks by means of a recursive algorithm: Starting with the root $(\sigma_{0,0},\sigma_{0,0})$, the current cluster pair is checked for admissibility and, if admissible, added to the set $\mathcal{F}$ which corresponds to the the correlation kernels's \emph{farfield}.
-Otherwise, the admissibility check will be performed on all possible pairs of son clusters of the two original clusters.
-When we arrive at a pair of inadmissible leaf clusters, it is added to the set $\mathcal{N}$ which corresponds to the correlation kernel's \emph{nearfield}.
-The set $\mathcal{B}=\mathcal{F} \cup\mathcal{N}$ obviously inherits a tree a tree structure from the recursive construction of $\mathcal{F}$ and $\mathcal{N}$ and is called the \emph{block cluster tree}, see~\cite{Beb08,Bor10,Hac15}.
+We can obtain the set of admissible blocks by means of a recursive algorithm: Starting with the root $(\sigma_{0,0},\sigma_{0,0})$, the bounding-boxes of the current cluster pair are checked for admissibility.
+If they are admissible, the cluster pair is added to the set $\mathcal{F}$ which corresponds to the correlation kernel's \emph{farfield}.
+Otherwise, the admissibility check will be performed on all bounding-boxes of the possible pairs of son clusters of the two original clusters.
+When we arrive at a pair of leaf clusters with inadmissible bounding-boxes, the clusters are added to the set $\mathcal{N}$ which corresponds to the correlation kernel's \emph{nearfield}.
+The set $\mathcal{B}=\mathcal{F} \cup\mathcal{N}$ obviously inherits a tree structure from the recursive construction of $\mathcal{F}$ and $\mathcal{N}$ and is called the \emph{block cluster tree}, see~\cite{Beb08,Bor10,Hac15}.

 With the definition of the block cluster tree at hand, we are finally in the position to introduce \(\mathcal{H}\)-matrices.

 \begin{definition} The set $\mathcal{H}(\mathcal{B},k)$ of \emph{$\mathcal{H}$-matrices} of maximal block rank $k$ is defined according to